protocol/launchpad/docs/ipfs/mutable-content.md

 2. You make an agreement with a [pinning service](https://docs.ipfs.io/concepts/persistence/#pinning-services) and pay them to make sure your data persists in long-term storage.

 #### Mutable Content | ResNetLabs on Tour – David Dias
+_See the full set of resources [on the ResNetLab Tutorials page](https://research.protocol.ai/tutorials/resnetlab-on-tour)_

 {% embed url="https://www.youtube.com/watch?v=57guoGS53Bo&t=12s" %}